EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 Website Builder and Templates

-EasyStore offers around 40 free themes and a drag-and-drop website builder.
+EasyStore offers 50+ themes and a drag-and-drop website builder.
 The templates are clean and mobile-responsive โ nothing award-winning in terms of design, but perfectly functional for a product-based ecommerce store.

 The editor is simpler than Shopify’s.
 If you have never built a website before, this is a plus โ there are fewer options, which means fewer ways to get confused.
 If you are a design-focused seller who wants pixel-perfect control, you might find it limiting.